Cisco Identity Services Engine Data Sheet

 Cisco ISE offers a comprehensive solution to build, manage and integrate network access security to your ecosystem of security applications.
 You gain many advantages when ISE is deployed, including:

-Threat Containment: We are not blocking or preventing a threat from gaining access.
-We are turning the network into the defender, and we are closing down access, removing the endpoint form the network completely.
+Threat Containment turns the network into the defender, and we are closing down access, removing the endpoint form the network completely.
+However, Cisco ISE does not block or prevent a threat from gaining access.
 And this level of protection can be automated with integration through pxGrid to give passive security the intelligence and analytics solutions it needs to become an active arm of defense.

-Network Segmentation: network segmentation is important within balancing business objectives and maintaining protection to limit organization risks.
-With ISE, we are building security directly into the network, dramatically reducing the attack surface, the scope of compliance and limits the lateral movement of malware to contain threats.
+Network Segmentation is important within balancing business objectives and maintaining protection to limit organization risks.
+With Cisco ISE building security directly into the network, it dramatically reduces the attack surface, the scope of compliance and limits the lateral movement of malware to contain threats.

 Self-service device onboarding for the enterprise’s Bring-Your-Own-Device (BYOD) or guest policies.
 Users can manage devices according to the business policies defined by IT administrators.
 The IT staff will have the automated device provisioning, profiling, and posturing needed to comply with security policies.
 At the same time, employees can get their devices onto the network without requiring IT assistance.